WSU-CptS322-Fall2021/SmileApp-Tasks/README_milestone1.md

        `python smile.py`

        Note:  Smile App starter code uses a "factory method" to create the flask application `smile.py`.
 This is similar to the Student App structure in v.14.
 And we will launch our backend application using the command `python smile.py`, and the `create_app()` function in smile.py will create the app and will define the `initDB` function.
-If you will create

        Alternatively, you can use the following command:
         On Windows:  `set FLASK_DEBUG=1 && set FLASK_APP=smile.py && python -m flask run`
         On Mac:  `export FLASK_DEBUG=1 && export FLASK_APP=smile.py && python -m flask run`